A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 In 2019, WeWork was valued at $47 billion despite losing $2 billion annually on $1.8 billion in revenue.[1]
 The company had grandiose visions of "elevating the world's consciousness," a charismatic founder who believed his own hype, a governance structure that made Enron look transparent, and investors who suspended disbelief because everyone else was doing it.
 By September 2019, the company imploded so spectacularly that its IPO was pulled, its valuation collapsed by 90%, and its CEO was forced out.

-Today, OpenAI is valued at $157 billion.[2]
-By October 2025, the company had reached approximately $13 billion in annual recurring revenue while burning through an estimated $16 billion annually—$8 billion in just the first half of 2025.[11]
-That's a 123% burn rate that makes WeWork's financial metrics look prudent.
-Like WeWork, OpenAI has a visionary narrative ("artificial general intelligence will transform humanity"), a governance crisis that exploded in November 2023,[8] a corporate structure designed to prioritize mission over profit that's rapidly being unwound, and a strategy of "leveraging other people's balance sheets" to fund growth.
+Today, OpenAI is valued at $500 billion following an October 2025 secondary sale.[2]
+The company expects to generate over $20 billion in revenue in 2025 while losing approximately $9 billion.[11]
+That's a 45% loss-to-revenue ratio—better than WeWork's 111%, but still deeply unprofitable.
+Like WeWork, OpenAI has a visionary narrative ("artificial general intelligence will transform humanity"), a governance crisis that exploded in November 2023,[8] a corporate structure designed to prioritize mission over profit that's been unwound into a for-profit entity, and a strategy of "leveraging other people's balance sheets" to fund growth.

-The comparison isn't perfect—AI has more transformative potential than office subletting.
-But the patterns are eerily similar: unsustainable unit economics masked by growth, massive future commitments, and a valuation that requires near-perfect execution across multiple uncertain dimensions.
+The comparison isn't perfect—AI has more transformative potential than office subletting, and OpenAI's unit economics are improving.
+But the patterns remain concerning: massive future commitments ($1.4 trillion in infrastructure), intensifying competition eroding pricing power, and a valuation that requires near-perfect execution across multiple uncertain dimensions.

 WeWork at its peak in early 2019 was valued at $47 billion on $1.8 billion in revenue while losing approximately $2 billion.
 By mid-2019, as the company prepared for its ill-fated IPO, investors finally read the S-1 filing and the valuation collapsed to $8 billion within months.